Chaitalykundu/Core-Subject/Snowflake/02-Snowflake-Architecture/03-Layers-of-Snowflake.md

 When data is loaded into Snowflake, Snowflake reorganizes that data into its internal optimized, compressed, columnar format.
 Snowflake **_stores this optimized data in cloud storage_**.

+&nbsp;

+&nbsp;

+## Database Storage layer

+- Stores table data and query results

+- Data will be stored in columnar format

+- Data will be stored in micro partitions

-Snowflake manages all aspects of **how this data is stored — the organization, file size, structure, compression, metadata, statistics, and other aspects of data storage are handled by Snowflake**.
+- Snowflake manages all aspects of how this data is stored i.e. the data organization, file size, structure, compression, metadata, statistics

-The data objects stored by Snowflake are not directly visible nor accessible by customers; they are only accessible through **SQL query** operations run using Snowflake.
+- The data objects stored by Snowflake are not directly visible nor accessible by customers; they are only accessible through **SQL query** operations run using Snowflake.

+- We can define cluster keys on large tables for better performance.

 &nbsp;